wegotpop/dynamic-module-loading/README.md

 A simple node server that serves a few static files, 3 different versions of an hypothetical js library and a json file that acts as a configuration.

 ## How to run the example
-`npm install` will install the needed dependency (mostly for the node back end) and `npm start server` will start the server on port `:4040`
+`npm install` will install the needed dependency (mostly for the node back end) and `npm run server` will start the server on port `:4040`

 Running `npm start` will load a simple HTML page that contains the SystemJS library and a script to load the modules accordingly to the version listed on json file.